 As it happens, around this time we received an invitation from a longstanding client of ours – the US Mission to the UN – to fly to Geneva and lead a workshop exploring the future of Geneva Gender Champions.
 The project, a new initiative in 2015, is a joint venture between the United Nations Office at Geneva, Women at the Table, and the US Mission to the UN.
 The aim of the initiative is to help create an equal representation of women and men on panels across the UN.

-We were tasked with the job of building a piece of custom software; a Tracker separate to the public facing WordPress website, to allow ‘Champions’ and their staff to engage with the project, submit their commitments and complete surveys.
+We were tasked with the job of building a piece of custom software; a ‘Tracker’ to allow ‘Champions’ and their staff to engage with the project, submit their commitments and complete surveys.
 The results of the surveys would then be used for statistical analysis to determine the success of the initiative.
 Incidentally, if you’re interested, you can check out their first annual report here.

 Our work with Gender Champions is currently ongoing and over the months the project has expanded to become International Gender Champions – launched in New York this month.